robb/Asterism/Readme.md

 });
 ```

-[This page](http://robb.github.io/Asterism/) you can find extensive
+[This page](http://robb.github.io/Asterism/) provides extensive documentation on
-[documentation on all of Asterism's methods.
+all of Asterism's methods.

 Asterism was written by <a href="http://robb.is">Robert
 Böhnke</a> and is <a href="http://opensource.org/licenses/MIT">MIT licensed</a>.